Resources About Church Leadership & Government

-The Apostle Paul speaks …
+The Apostle Paul speaks of …

 Well my friend, first of all let me thank you for asking this question.
 It shows the interest that you …

 Biblically, the church is described in numerous ways.
 On one hand, we observe that the local church is a living organism—an expression of the body of Christ.
 On the other, we know that the church is an organization set up by Christ and regulated by the guidelines commanded throughout the Scriptures.
 As a divinely commissioned organization, God has ordained leadership to spur on growth, purity, outreach, and holiness.
 Throughout history, three primary systems of church government have dominated the ideological spectrum of Christian leadership.
-Episcopal Government As early as the Apostolic Father Ignatius (the bishop of Antioch until the … Read More >
+Episcopal Government As early as the Apostolic Father Ignatius (the bishop of Antioch until the beginning … Read More >